Geofffff/OptimalExecution/README.md

 - Action values adapt to number of trades [DONE]
 - Increase the size of market data

+Saturday 4th:
+- Limit total LOs to position
+- cancel all limit orders when position executed

 ### General Todo
 - Sweep over action space
 -